JasonSatti/alfred-tmux-sessions/README.md

 The workflow also provides:
 - **Input validation** to prevent invalid session names with helpful error messages
 - **Rich notifications** with success and error feedback for all operations

+### Linked Sessions

+Linked sessions (also called grouped sessions) share the same windows and content as the base session but allow independent window navigation.
+This is perfect for:

+- **Multi-monitor setups** - View different windows of the same session on different monitors
+- **Split workflows** - Keep Claude Code visible in one window while running commands in another
+- **Collaborative work** - Multiple views of the same session without forcing synchronized navigation

+**Example:**
+- Base session: `corpit-lambdas-feature`
+- Linked sessions: `corpit-lambdas-feature@2`, `corpit-lambdas-feature@3`

+Each linked session can navigate to different windows independently, but all changes (new windows, pane content, etc.) are shared across all linked sessions.

 ## Configuration